 7: Fertilize Your Potting Soil

 Potting tomato plants need more frequent feeding than garden tomatoes.
-Potting soil has a good drainage system and so the nutrients inside the potting mix can’t last long.
-Frequent watering can reduce the nutrients from the soil.
+Potting soil has a good drainage system, so the nutrients inside the potting mix can’t last long.
+Regular watering can reduce the nutrients in the ground.

-In that case, you need to add fertilizer little and often to balance the soil nutrients.
+In that case, you need to add fertilizer a little and often to balance the soil nutrients.
 You should make a schedule for fertilizing your tomatoes.
-Don’t add too much fertilizer at a time rather make it regularly with a little.
+Don’t add too much fertilizer at a time rather, make it regularly with a little.

 Adding excessive fertilizer produces more foliage than fruits.
-On the flip side, adding less fertilizer turn your plant leaves to yellow.
+On the flip side, adding less fertilizer turns your plant leaves yellow.

-Using chemical fertilizer for potting mix works quickly but it doesn’t last long.
+Using chemical fertilizer for potting mix works quickly, but it doesn’t last long.
 Besides, it feeds the plant directly and doesn’t develop the soil condition.
-Therefore, it has no long term benefits rather harm your plants.
+Therefore, it has no long-term benefits but rather harms your plants.

-Besides, there are a number of branded organic fertilizers available in the gardening store or online stores.
+Besides, there are a number of branded organic fertilizers available in gardening stores or online stores.

 9: Apply Liquid Fertilizer

 Tomato plants are heavy feeders.
 They need a different volume of nutrients in different stages of plant growth.
-Moreover, potting tomato plants can’t reach the ground and spread their roots to search nutrients as they required.
-So, they need regular nutrients supply to develop their growth and producing fruits.
+Moreover, potting tomato plants can’t reach the ground and spread their roots to search for the nutrients they require.
+So, they need a regular nutrient supply to develop their growth and produce fruits.

 In that case, liquid tomato fertilizer works better than other conventional fertilizers for potting tomatoes.
-This does both fertilize plus water the tomatoes at the same time.
-The potting soil soaks the liquid fertilizer quickly and the plant roots can easily absorb the nutrients they need.
+This both fertilize plus waters the tomatoes at the same time.
+The potting soil soaks the liquid fertilizer quickly, and the plant roots can easily absorb the nutrients they need.

 - Start fertilizing your potted cherry tomatoes after 14 days from the planting date.

-- After that apply fertilizer every one or two weeks later based on tomato variety, plant height, container size, weather condition, and the quality of the potting mix.
+- After that, apply fertilizer every one or two weeks later based on tomato variety, plant height, container size, weather conditions, and the quality of the potting mix.